 A recent study by Salesforce found that B2B buyers expect an email response within an hour of taking an action.
 Using marketing automation platforms can ensure your company is quick to respond with a personalized message.
 These communications are often your first chance to make a good impression with a potential customer.
-Email marketing using a marketing automation platform like Hubspot or SharpSpring can ensure you’re consistently delivering.
+Email marketing using a marketing automation platform like Hubspot or SharpSpring can ensure you’re consistently delivering relevant and personalized information.

 Marketing automation platforms can be used to build complex workflows with hundreds of scenarios based on various user actions and time delays.
 But it can also do some pretty simple things that will increase the performance of your email marketing initiatives.
 These systems allow for easy A/B testing of subject lines or calls to action to analyze the effects these differences have on open rates and click rates respectively.
 They also allow you to set up standard drip campaigns that can communicate a longer story over time.

 Determine Your Strategy

 There are many ways to approach your inbound, content, and automation strategy, but a good place to start is determining how to position this approach to marketing within your organization.
 As you know, success is the culmination of all your teams’ work and content marketing should be a central piece of this puzzle.
 Here are three approaches to consider: